samwato/react-starter/src/lib/router/README.md

-// TODO: Write a readme file for the router
+TODO: Write a readme file for the router
-// TODO: Fix not found for nested routes
-// TODO: Support for search params
+TODO: Support for search params